Tea

 Caffeine and bioactive content vary substantially by leaf processing.

-Black tea40–70 mgTheaflavins, thearubigins (oxidation products of catechins)
+Black tea40–70 mgTheaflavins and thearubigins (oxidation products of catechins)

 White tea15–30 mgCatechins (less processed than green)

-Matcha (whole leaf, 1 tsp)60–80 mgCatechins (higher density due to whole-leaf consumption)
+Matcha (whole leaf, 1 tsp)60–80 mgCatechins (higher density because the whole leaf is consumed)

 Other notable constituents:

-• L-theanine — a non-protein amino acid unique to Camellia sinensis (~25–60 mg per cup); crosses the blood-brain barrier and modulates glutamate, GABA, and alpha brain waves.
+• L-theanine — a non-protein amino acid unique to Camellia sinensis (roughly 25–60 mg per cup); crosses the blood-brain barrier and modulates glutamate, GABA, and the alpha brain waves associated with relaxed attention.

-• Tannins — a class of polyphenols that bind dietary minerals (especially non-heme iron) in the gut.
+• Tannins — a class of polyphenols that bind dietary minerals (especially non-heme iron from plant foods) in the gut.
 Black tea is particularly tannin-rich.

-• Fluoride — tea plants accumulate fluoride from soil; brick teas in particular can deliver substantial doses.
+• Fluoride — tea plants accumulate fluoride from soil; brick teas (rare in Western consumption) can deliver substantial doses.

-Caffeine is metabolized by CYP1A2 with the same 3–6 hour half-life as in coffee.
+Caffeine in tea is metabolised by the liver enzyme CYP1A2 with the same 3–6 hour half-life as in coffee, so the chronotype caveats from the Coffee article apply directly.

 Mortality and health outcomes